-As part of the initial RFP process, the applicant's business plan for was reviewed and scored by an independent, outside consultant who determined this operator would meet the City's objectives related to best practices for the cannabis industry.
+As part of the initial RFP process, the applicant's business plan for this use permit was reviewed and scored by an independent, outside consultant who determined this operator would meet the City's objectives related to best practices for the cannabis industry.
 Furthermore, per the proposed Conditions of Approval and by Ordinance, cannabis permits shall be renewed annually.
 Providing the City, a yearly opportunity to reevaluate the proposed business, and ensure compliance with the approved business plan, the conditions of approval, and all pertinent City regulations.

-3. The cannabis operation is designed to be safe, secure and aesthetically compatible with the surrounding area; and
+C. The cannabis operation is designed to be safe, secure and aesthetically compatible with the surrounding area; and

 The proposed cannabis delivery and retail dispensary would occupy an existing building that has been vacant for years.
-The subject building's lack of basic maintenance and investment has resulted in a divested building at a prominent corner in Downtown and along a major arterial through Hayward along Foothill Boulevard.
+The subject building's lack of basic maintenance and investment has resulted in a divested building.
 Occupancy of the vacant structure along with the façade and site improvements would signal increased investment in the Downtown area.
 Further, establishing a new, unique retail use in the vacant building would activate the area likely increasing pedestrian circulation and patrons to the area.
 Having a positive impact on the adjacent properties and Downtown neighborhood.

 To ensure that the proposed use is designed to be aesthetically compatible with the surrounding area, specific conditions of approval would require that the building maintain a buffer between the public right of way and the cannabis retail area.
-In addition, the applicant would demolish the old and rotted portions of the building, repaint the building, add storefront windows facing the street frontage with a contemporary design approach incorporating a new metal awning, add security cameras, and security lighting to ensure safety and aesthetic compatibility with the surrounding area.
+In addition, the applicant would paint the building, add a mural, replace the existing awning, add security cameras, and security lighting to ensure safety and aesthetic compatibility with the surrounding area.

-4. The cannabis operation will not place a burden on the provision of public services disproportionate to other industrial or commercial uses.
+D. The cannabis operation will not place a burden on the provision of public services disproportionate to other industrial or commercial uses.

-As proposed, the applicant would lease a currently vacant commercial space in the Downtown area that would undergo a significant remodel.
+As proposed, the applicant would lease a currently vacant commercial space in the Downtown area.
 As conditioned, the proposed use would not place a burden on public services disproportionate to other commercial uses in the Downtown area.
 As conditioned, the applicant is required to adhere to the comprehensive Security and Safety Plan and conditions of approval, which prohibit loitering and on-site consumption.
 In addition, the applicant is subject to annual safety inspections, financial audits and conditions of approval review.
 Requiring inspection of the proposed cannabis retail use by the City's Code Enforcement Division, Police Department and Fire Department, as part of the cannabis permit renewal.
-Further, as conditioned, any excessive calls for service, including nuisance and code violations, may result in the revocation of the approval.
+Further, as conditioned, any excessive calls for service, including nuisance and code violations, may result in the revocation of the approval

-5. The required 600-foot setback for sensitive uses may be reduced if it is found that the public convenience and necessity will be served by an alternate distance requirement, and that alternative measures to assure public health and safety are in place with respect to the commercial cannabis business.
+E. The required 600-foot setback for sensitive uses may be reduced if it is found that the public convenience and necessity will be served by an alternate distance requirement, and that alternative measures to assure public health and safety are in place with respect to the commercial cannabis business.

 Per the City's land use regulations, retail cannabis dispensaries are only allowed within the Downtown Area limits by way of a Conditional Use Permit.
 However, due to eclectic land uses currently located in the Hayward Downtown area, meeting the required 600-foot buffer from sensitive uses would be nearly impossible.
-Specifically, the proposed site would be within the 600-foot radius of four parcels with sensitive land uses including: the Kumon Learning Center located at 22628 Foothill Boulevard (±440 feet away), Team Brewer Karate Fitness located at 22683 Main Street (±443 feet away), High Scores Arcade located at 1051 B Street (±450 feet away), and the Children's Park at Giuliani Plaza (±466 feet away).
+Specifically, the proposed site would be within proximity to two sensitive uses.
+The Kumon center locates within $\pm 300$ feet of the site, and the Breakfast Club located within $\pm 250$ feet of the site.